Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

-Output probability (or confidence) scores produced by classifiers have been used to explain the severity of abuse \cite{hosseini2017deceiving,grondahl2018all}.
+Output probability (or confidence) scores produced by classifiers have been used to explain the severity of abuse \shortcite{hosseini2017deceiving,grondahl2018all}.
 However, it is not fully clear how well these probabilities correspond to the human perception of severity and in what ways they might be affected by sampling methods.
-Recently, \citeA{vidgen2020recalibrating} showed that the output scores of classifiers can be re-calibrated to better align with human evaluations.
+Recently, \shortciteA{vidgen2020recalibrating} showed that the output scores of classifiers can be re-calibrated to better align with human evaluations.
 Also, Perspective API calibrates the output scores of its classifier to convert them to approximate probabilities.
-The final probabilities are interpreted as the percentage of people that would consider the comment to be toxic \cite{perspectivecalibration_2017}.
+The final probabilities are interpreted as the percentage of people that would consider the comment to be toxic \shortcite{perspectivecalibration_2017}.

 One approach to explainability is through more comprehensive data annotation so that more particulars can be learned directly from training data.
-For example, models trained on the Kaggle Toxicity dataset labelled for five sub-categories of toxicity provide more information than the previous versions of this dataset annotated with binary labels \cite{wulczyn2017ex}.
-Another example is the OffensEval dataset that includes annotations for the target of abuse (individual, group, or other) \cite{zampieri2019semeval}. \citeA{sap2020socialbiasframes} employed modern large-scale language models in an attempt to automatically generate explanations as social bias inferences for abusive social media posts that target members of identity groups.
+For example, models trained on the Kaggle Toxicity dataset labelled for five sub-categories of toxicity can provide more information than the models trained on the previous versions of this dataset annotated with binary labels \shortcite{wulczyn2017ex}.
+Another example is the OffensEval dataset that includes annotations for the target of abuse (individual, group, or other) \shortcite{zampieri2019semeval}. \shortciteA{sap2020socialbiasframes} employed modern large-scale language models in an attempt to automatically generate explanations as social bias inferences for abusive social media posts that target members of identity groups.
 They asked human annotators to provide free-text statements that describe the targeted identity group and the implied meaning of the post in the form of simple patterns (e.g.,\@ ``women are ADJ'', ``gay men VBP'').
 This work showed that while the current models can accurately predict whether the online post is offensive or not, they struggle to effectively reproduce human-written statements for implied meaning.